 Going down to Cales Fonts, we get a lovely view over the cove decorated with old caves and fishermen's warehouses that over time have become cosy shops, bars and restaurants.
 We pass along the promenade to enjoy the views over the entrance of the port of Mahon with the Lazaretto island, the fortress of Isabel II and the King's island.
 We return through the parade ground of this former garrison town, which, surrounded by the town hall and old British barracks, forms a beautiful ensemble in Georgian style.

-A spicy sausage made from pork, paprika, and other spices.
+A spicy, spreadable sausage made from pork, paprika, and other spices.
+It's often served with bread or crackers and is a popular tapa.

 Euro (EUR)